Skip to content

 • Purview Data Security AI Content Viewer: Investigation team members authorized for prompt/response review

-Navigate to Microsoft Entra admin center > Roles and administrators > AI Administrator and assign:
+Navigate to Microsoft Entra admin center > Roles and administrators > AI Administrator and assign only when required:

 Step 7: Remediate and Document